huggingface/blog/enterprise_hub_aws_marketplace.md

 - user: jeffboudier
 ---

-# The Enterprise Hub on the AWS Marketplace: Pay with your AWS Account.
+# Subscribe to Enterprise Hub with your AWS Account

 AWS Enterprise users can now use Hugging Face as a safe & private collaboration platform with all billing handled directly on AWS.